 If you’re looking for a non-toxic marker that doesn’t give off a strong odor, the Arteza dry erase glass markers are your best option.
 These glass markers are safe and easy to use and will not ruin the vibe with that strong, invasive marker smell.

 For every set, each Arteza dry erase marker comes with its replacement tip.
 Included with this package is a convenient little tweezer that you use to exchange the old tip with a new one.
-This doubles the longevity of your set so you can use your markers for longer.
+This doubles the longevity of your set so you can use your marker for longer.

 - Comes with replacement tips and helpful tweezers